Trump goes on rampage against the media, sitting Arizona senators at Phoenix rally

 During his speech, Trump vowed to follow through on his promise to crack down on illegal immigration.
 He also said he isn’t giving up on repealing ObamaCare and expressed optimism about reforming the country’s tax codes.

+Speaking of the failed attempt to pass health care reform legislation, Trump said: “It would’ve been great health care for Arizona.
+It would have been great.”

-Tuesday's rally came a day after he announced plans to send more troops to Afghanistan – an announcement he highlighted during his speech.
-“Did anybody watch last night?
+Tuesday's rally came a day after Trump announced plans to send more troops to Afghanistan – an announcement he highlighted during his speech.
+“Did anybody watch last night?"

+“Last night, as you know, I laid out my vision for an honorable and enduring outcome in a very tough place, a place where our country has failed, Afghanistan,” Trump said.

+The president also addressed the recent escalation of rhetoric with North Korea.
+Trump referenced the country’s leader and said he believes Kim Jong Un is “starting to respect us.”
+Trump expressed hope that “maybe something positive can come about.”

-High-ranking administration officials and other recognizable conservatives warmed up the crowd before the president spoke, including Mike Pence, the vice president, and Ben Carson, the secretary of the Housing and Urban Development.
+High-ranking administration officials and other recognizable conservatives warmed up the crowd before the president spoke, including Vice President Mike Pence and Housing and Urban Development Secretary Ben Carson.

 Several of them painted a picture of a divided country.